Xila-Project/Old_documentation/source/Software reference/Types/String.md

 :::

 :::{tab-item} Static_String_Type
-Similar to `String_Type`, `Static_String_Type` (inherited from `String_Type`) is a class template for manipulating strings.
+Similar to `String_Type` (it's parent class), `Static_String_Type` is a template class for manipulating strings.
 However, unlike `String_Type`, `Static_String_Type` is a static string, i.e. it cannot be changed in size.
 It is therefore faster to handle, but requires a static memory allocation which is not practical.
 :::
 ::::